TeliaSoneraNorge/telia-iot-workshop/README.md

 * Connect the Sodaq NB-IoT shield to the Crowduino if you have not already.
 Make sure all the pins align before pressing down.
 * Attach the antenna to its connector if it is not mounted.
 * Insert the Telia SIM-card if it is not already in place.
-* Upload the code to the device, then go to the website to see your data updating!
+* Upload the code to the device, then go to the website to see your data updating! **Note:** it may take up to a minute before the data appears the first time.
+You can check the status in the serial monitor.

 **Bonus:** Try setting up boolean, number and string assets in AllThingsTalk and see if you can send in other types of data.
 All assets must have different names, but they can be updated the same way in the code.